chmoder/finance_tokenizer/README.md

 # Future Features
 - Swappable hash functions
 - Tokenize other data types.
 (String, Vec, bytes, ...)
+- Tokenize debit cards, bank accounts, and other financial data

 ### Notice:
 This is under development right now, so interfaces